-Canada's Environment Minister, Jim Prentice and Canada's Health Minister, Leona Aglukkaq announced Canada had added Bisphenol A to Schedule 1 of the Canadian Environmental Protection Act, 1999 on Wednesday in a press release.
-The orders listing the chemical as a toxin were also published in the government notification paper, the Canada Gazette.
+Canada's Environment Minister, Jim Prentice and Canada's Health Minister, Leona Aglukkaq announced Canada had added Bisphenol A to Schedule 1 of the Canadian Environmental Protection Act, 1999 on Wednesday in a press release

 Human exposure to bisphenol A in Canada can result from dietary intake, environmental media, use of consumer products and other sources.
 Dietary intake is the primary source of exposure.
 Concern for neurobehavioural effects in newborns and infants was suggested from the neurodevelopmental and behavioural dataset in rodents.
 Given that available data indicate potential sensitivity to the pregnant woman/fetus and infant, and that animal studies suggest a trend towards heightened susceptibility during stages of development in rodents, it was considered appropriate to apply a precautionary approach when characterizing risk to human health.
 Therefore, it was concluded that bisphenol A should be considered as a substance that may be entering the environment in a quantity or concentration or under conditions that constitute or may constitute a danger in Canada to human life or health."

 Toronto-based Environmental Defence has actively lobbied for Bisphenol A to be controlled and regulated by the government.
 In a press release